EladioAMendez/visions_align/DevPlanDocs/7-Payment-Integration.md

 ## Agentic Payment Features

-For the FeNAgO agentic platform, consider implementing these payment features:
+For the VisionsAlign AI platform, consider implementing these payment features:

 ### 1. Usage-Based Billing